DevExpress/testcafe-browser-provider-electron/README.md

 If your JavaScript application runs in Electron, follow these steps to set up testing.

-1. Create a JSON `.testcafe-electron-rc` or JavaScript `.testcafe-electron-rc.js` [configuration file](#configuration) in the root application directory.
+1. Create a JSON `.testcafe-electron-rc.json` or JavaScript `.testcafe-electron-rc.js` [configuration file](#configuration) in the root application directory.
 Include the following settings to this file.

     *JSON*